openshift-labs/cloud-native-katacoda/scenarios/manage-config/04-secrets.md

 Config map is a superb mechanism for externalizing application configuration while keeping containers independent of in which environment or on what container platform they are running.
-Nevertheless, due their clear-text nature, they are not suitable for sensitive data like database credentials, SSH certificates, etc. In the current lab, we used config maps for database credentials to simplify the steps however for production environments, you should opt for a more secure way to handle sensitive data.
+Nevertheless, due their clear-text nature, they are not suitable for sensitive data like database credentials, SSH certificates, etc. In the current scenario, we used config maps for database credentials to simplify the steps however for production environments, you should opt for a more secure way to handle sensitive data.